Mikulus6/Cultures-map-editor/readme.md

 Alternatively you can copy `data_l` folder from game files and paste it to directory of newly downloaded application.

+Optionally, if you want to speed up the program startup you can extract `data_l\data_v.lib` library to game's main directory.
+This way, during the initialization process the application will be able to refer directly to extracted files rather than searching for them in the relatively large library.

 Note that when opening the program for the first time it will try to generate `cache.bin` file which can take significant time to load.
 If you  want to skip this process you might be able to find this file online, however due to